Characters: The Walking Dead TV Show

 - Team Mom: Lori initially filled the position, but upon her death, it was taken by Carol.
 Both are quite the Mama Bear indeed.

-- The Friend Nobody Likes: Four major ones as of the end of season five.
+- The Friend Nobody Likes: Four major ones as of the end of Season 5.

 - Ed in the first season.
 He's a domestic abuser and Jerkass who is implied to have been a pedophile towards his daughter.
 Plus he never helped around camp besides the comfy position of sitting in chairs, keeping watch and drinking beers or smoking.
 Nobody gives a shit that he is among the first casualties of the show.

-- Merle in Guts and in season three when he rejoins the group.
+- Merle in Guts and in Season 3 when he rejoins the group.
 He's a bigoted, confrontational asshole who loves to rub people the wrong way.
-Rick and the gang are forced to accept him into the group in season three, and while he's mellowed out a bit since season one (notably he doesn't jump at the chance to shout racist slurs at the colored members of the group), he's still not liked and even treated as a weapon by Rick.
+Rick and the gang are forced to accept him into the group in Season 3, and while he's mellowed out a bit since Season 1 (notably he doesn't jump at the chance to shout racist slurs at the colored members of the group), he's still not liked and even treated as a weapon by Rick.
 Not to mention the fact he captured Maggie and Glenn and delivered them to The Governor to be tortured and nearly raped in the former's case.
 However, the group comes to respect him posthumously when they learn that he gave his life taking down many of the Woodbury militia in an attempt to kill The Governor and save Daryl and the prison.

 - Father Gabriel in the fifth season.
 He's another member of the group who doesn't contribute much, and the fact he let his congregation die to save himself doesn't score him any points.
 While the group's other newest members like Abraham, Eugene, or Rosita integrate into the family pretty quickly, Gabriel is not respected or liked by anyone.
 He realizes this by the time they get to Alexandria, even after he helped repel the walkers attacking the barn, and begged Deanna to evict them.
 Only Maggie is aware of this until the season finale, but as it seems she has forgiven him and is helping him face his demons through prayer, this might end up changing for Gabriel.